AlexLoup/MATmapp/README.md

 # MATmapp
 Android Bus Reference for NDSU Campus

+!!
+This app is NOT to be used for any commercial purposes whatsoever !!
+!!
+Although I've communicated with Fargo MAT about possible API use  !!
+!!
+I do not intend, nor have the legal right to profit off of their  !!
+!! bus system.                                                       !!

 This is an Android app that I've been messing around with in my free time.
 I wanted to teach myself  Android development and decided to get started by using an idea for an app I've had for quite a while.